Skip to content

 Focus

-Use it to inspect the preflight checks, the deployment phases, and the final resource outputs from the live rollout.
+Inspect the preflight checks, deployment phases, and final resource outputs from the live rollout.

 Includes